metamemelord/protocol-buffers-3-course/README.md

 # Protocol Buffers 3 Course
-This repo contains code from Complete Guide to Protocol Buffers 3 by Stephane Maarek
+This repo contains code from Complete Guide to Protocol Buffers 3 course by Stephane Maarek